Pennsylvania No-Fault Car Insurance Requirements and Laws

 In order to drive a motor vehicle in Pennsylvania, vehicle owners must carry certain minimum amounts of insurance on it:

-• $5,000 in "medical benefits" coverage, which pays your medical bills (or the medical bills of anyone else who is covered under the terms of your policy) after an accident, regardless of who was at fault
+• $5,000 in no-fault "medical benefits" coverage, which pays your medical bills (or the medical bills of anyone else who is covered under the terms of your policy) after an accident, regardless of who was at fault

 • $15,000 for bodily injury liability, per injured person (when you cause an accident)